Cameron-D/MyBB-Redis-Cache/README.md

 Installation/Configuration
 ----

-1. Merge the contents of the repository into your MyBB installation, making sure to overwrite `class_datacache.php`
+1. Merge the contents of the repository into your MyBB installation, making sure to overwrite `class_datacache.php`.

-2. Edit `inc/config.php` and add the following
+2. Edit `inc/config.php` and add the following:

     ~~~
     $config['redis']['host'] = '127.0.0.1';
     $config['redis']['port'] = '6379';
     ~~~

-    Note that the port will default to 6379 if not specified
+    Note that the port will default to 6379 if not specified.

-3. Enable it by setting
+3. Enable it by setting:
     ~~~
     $config['cache_store'] = 'redis';
     ~~~
-    in `inc/config.php`
+    in `inc/config.php`.